Graph States for Quantum Secret Sharing: Secret Sharing Protocols

 In the~$(n,n)$ case the initial state prepared by the dealer is the same as that for the key distilation protocol, shown in Fig.~\ref{fig:purificationnn}(a).
 After the teleportation steps~{\sf QQ}2 and~{\sf QQ}3, the players share the state

 encoding the quantum secret.
-The fact that any set of $n~-~1$ players has no dependency on the secret follows from the dependency property from Sec.~\ref{subsec:properties} applied to the graph $g$, which, as in the case of the key distribution protocol, means the states $|g_{(\vec{0})}\rangle$ and~$|g_{(10\cdots 0)}\rangle$ appear locally identical to any such set, and thus implies they cannot read the secret.
+The fact that any set of $n~-~1$ players cannot access the secret perfectly follows from the dependency property from Sec.~\ref{subsec:properties} applied to the graph $g$, which, as in the case of the key distribution protocol, means the states $|g_{(\vec{0})}\rangle$ and~$|g_{(10\cdots 0)}\rangle$ appear locally identical to any such set, and thus implies they cannot read the secret perfectly.
+However, the cross over terms in the reduced density matrix means that any subset of players (including a single player) can access some information.
+For a set of players $A$, the reduced density matrix is of the form

+where $|\bar{0}\rangle,|\bar{1}\rangle$ are computational basis states over $A$ (up to local Hadamards).
+Thus, for secret states $|S\rangle_\text{in}$ lying on the $Z-Y$ plane of the Bloch sphere, all reduced states look the same; hence no information can be gained in this case.
+However, for other states, some information can be obtained.
+For example, any single player could distinguish perfectly the two secret states $|S\rangle_\text{in}=(|0\rangle \pm |1\rangle)/\sqrt{2}$.

 On the other hand by teleportation the secret state is coherently shared by all players, hence if acting all together, the players can access the secret perfectly, and can certainly localise it to any chosen player by using quantum channels.
 If restricted to LOCC, they can in fact, also localise the secret onto any player.
 First we consider localising it to any player other than player~1.
 We can see this explicitly if rewrite the corresponding state~(\ref{eq:qsecret}) using~(\ref{eq:conjugate meas}) in the following way